nishchay/translations/static/english/learningCenter/v2.0/exceptionHandling.md

 }
 ```

-There won't be any further exception is defined callback method does not exists in controller class.
+There won't be any further exception if defined callback method does not exists in controller class.
 In this case default handler will be called.

 ##### Exception instance

-Exception handler method receives instance of `Detail` class which contains information about exception thrown.
+Exception handler method receives instance of `Nishchay\Handler\Detail` class which contains information about exception thrown.
 Detail class contains following information, all of them accessed by their getter method.

 | Method     | Description                                                         |
 | ---------- | ------------------------------------------------------------------- |